Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Domino’s leads with a $3 off coupon—a good example of the discount ladder in action.

-It takes it further by promoting it in an interesting way: the discount is a reward for your tip.
+It takes it further by promoting it in an interesting way: The discount is a reward for your tip.
 If you tip $3 or more, the initial discount sends it back to you.

 This is smart.
 We don’t want to offer too large of a discount for only a little bit of inactivity.
 Guests could love your food and just be away on vacation.